 Some examples of promoter-sponsored events include bazaars, swap meets, flea markets, gun shows, fairs, or organized yard sales not held at the seller's residence.

 Retailers can be businesses, individuals, or even nonprofit organizations that sell, or make it known that they sell, a product or related service.
 A retailer is someone who does any of the following:

 - Charges a fee for the use of tangible personal property or a facility for recreation

-Regardless of the language in your contract with vendors, promoters must distribute the ST-124 forms.
-You may be charged a penalty of $25 per participant (to a maximum of $1,000) for not submitting Form ST-124 for any event at which you are the promoter.
+You could be charged a penalty of $25 per participant (to a maximum of $1,000) for not submitting the appropriate form for any event at which you are the promoter.